 -

 Check for contradictions: Look for inherent contradictions within the equation.
 This can involve identifying situations where two expressions are claimed to be equal, but they are clearly not.
-For example, an equation like x + 5 = x + 3 is a clear contradiction because adding 5 to a number cannot result in the same value as adding 3 to the same number.
+Here's one way to look at it: an equation like x + 5 = x + 3 is a clear contradiction because adding 5 to a number cannot result in the same value as adding 3 to the same number.
 Similarly, an equation like e^x = 0 has no solution because the exponential function e^x is always positive.

 -